Sv443-Network/UserUtils/README.md

   // Compression example:
   // Adding this will save space at the cost of a little bit of performance while initially loading and saving the data
   // Only both of these properties or none of them should be set
-  // Everything else will be handled by the ConfigManager instance /** Encode data using the "deflate-raw" algorithm and digests it as a base64 string */
+  // Everything else will be handled by the DataStore instance

+  /** Encodes data using the "deflate-raw" algorithm and digests it as a base64 string */
   encodeData: (data) => compress(data, "deflate-raw", "base64"),
-  /** Decode the "deflate-raw" encoded data as a base64 string */
+  /** Decodes the "deflate-raw" encoded data as a base64 string */
   decodeData: (data) => decompress(data, "deflate-raw", "base64"),
 });

 /** Entrypoint of the userscript */
 async function init() {
-  // wait for the config to be loaded from persistent storage
+  // wait for the data to be loaded from persistent storage
-  // if no data was saved in persistent storage before or getData() is called before loadData(), the value of options.defaultConfig will be returned
+  // if no data was saved in persistent storage before or getData() is called before loadData(), the value of options.defaultData will be returned
   // if the previously saved data needs to be migrated to a newer version, it will happen in this function call const configData = await manager.loadData();

   console.log(configData.foo); // "hello"

-  // update the config
+  // update the data
   configData.foo = "world";
   configData.bar = 123;

-  // save the updated config - synchronously to the cache and asynchronously to persistent storage manager.saveData(configData).then(() => {
+  // save the updated data - synchronously to the cache and asynchronously to persistent storage manager.saveData(configData).then(() => {
-    console.log("Config saved to persistent storage!");
+    console.log("Data saved to persistent storage!");
   });

   // the internal cache is updated synchronously, so the updated data can be accessed before the Promise resolves: